bwind/doshit/README.md

 The schema can be broken down into:

-* task - redis-hash-type describing the task
+* task - redis-type(hash) describing the task
-* pending - redis-list-type which the workers pull task id / jobs from.
+* pending - redis-type(list) which the workers pull task id / jobs from.
-* executing - redis-list-type which says waht task id are being executed.
+* executing - redis-type(list) which says waht task id are being executed.
-* worker - redis-hash-type describing the workers doing stuff.
+* worker - redis-type(hash) describing the workers doing stuff.
 * results - a pubsub channel used for publishing what task id / jobs have been finished.

 ### task states